CUDev-net/TIMS-Audiology-Web/README.md

         - Uses a Unit of work pattern and an [abstract Unit of Work](https://github.com/CUDev-net/TIMS-Audiology-Web/blob/main/TIMS-X.DAL/DAL/UoWs/UnitOfWorkBase.cs) to reduce duplicate code for CRUD actions
  - [TIMS Assistant](https://github.com/CUDev-net/TIMS-Audiology-Web/tree/main/TIMS-X.CloudAssistant)
      - Desktop Client for accessing Noah data

+## Desktop
+A desktop app for this can be found [here][(https://github.com/CUDev-net/TIMS-Audiology-Desktop).
+The schema for the OMS part of the app is included.

 ## Build
 Once the source code has been pulled, open the solution [TIMS-X](https://github.com/CUDev-net/TIMS-Audiology-Web/blob/main/TIMS-X.sln) in Visual Studio.